SYKM

 Richard Steel: widowed burned-out ER doctor with a teen-age son, and world-renowned geneticist Kathleen Sullivan, in New York City, by Peter Clement

-Stefano, Nick: a 50s bartender and private eye in Washington D.C. by George P. Pelecanos
+Nick Stefanos: bartender and private eye, in Washington, DC, by George P. Pelecanos

 Elliot Steil: son of an American sugar magnate, later a professor of English at a Cuban college and then working in an import-export business, in Havana, Cuba, by José Latour

-Sterling, Paisley: an author of children's books in Rowan Springs, Kentucky by E. Joan Sims
+Paisley Sterling: author of children’s books, in Rowan Springs, Kentucky, by E. Joan Sims

 Ted Stevens: hard-luck attorney, and his law partner Paul Morganstein, in Tallahassee, Florida, by Terry Lewis

-Stewart, Blaine: an ex-cop turned private investigator in New York, New York by Sharon Zukowski
+Blaine Stewart: ex-cop turned private investigator in New York City, by Sharon Zukowski

-Stewart, Kellen: a therapist and a lesbian in Great Britain by Manda Scott
+Kellen Stewart: therapist and lesbian in Great Britain, by Manda Scott

-Stewart, Maggie: an interior decorator in South Carolina: Shirley Robertson
+Maggie Stewart: interior decorator in South Carolina, by Shirley Robertson

 Neville Stewart: detective inspector, Mark Lombardi, police officer, and Callie Anson, a newly ordained Anglican cleric, in London, England, by Kate Charles

-Stewart, Teal: a Certified Public Accountant in Boston, Massachusetts by J. Dayne Lamb
+Teal Stewart: Certified Public Accountant in Boston, Massachusetts, by J. Dayne Lamb

 Ernest "Stick" Stickley: ex-con in Detroit, Michigan, by Elmore Leonard